-I and my husband Chris, founded Eastgate in 2004 with an emphasis on community and creativity, which remain today as the ingredients behind the growing church’s city-wide reputation for creative Christian fellowship.
-Services last about two hours and include a brief open-mic time when the Holy Spirit is allowed to speak to the congregation through members’ exhortations, edifications and encouragements based on 1 Corinthians 14:3.
+We founded Eastgate Creative Christian Fellowship in 2004 with an emphasis on community and creativity, which remain today as the ingredients behind the growing church’s city-wide reputation for creative Christian fellowship.
+Eastgate is inter-denominational, meaning that people from all backgrounds attend and thrive there, and with my naturopathic guidance on body, mind and spirit health, it is known as the church where you come to get healed and stay healed..
+Services last about two hours and include a brief open-mic time when audience members are allowed to bring encouragements, exhortations and edifications to one another, all based on 1 Corinthians 14:3.
+Eastgate is the people's church.
 No dress code; just bring an expectant heart!

-Come meet us any Sunday in Nashville, Tennessee, at Eastgate Creative Christian Fellowship, where they pastor and teach weekly.
-Services are at 10am in the heart of Donelson, 2710 Old Lebanon Road, Nashville, TN 37214 or click here to hear our sermons.
+Come meet us any Sunday in Nashville, Tennessee, at Eastgate Creative Christian Fellowship.
+Services are at 10am at 633 Shute Lane, Old Hickory, TN 37138.